rsnemmen/BCES/README.md

 * it permits the magnitudes of the measurement errors to depend on the measurements
 * other "symmetric" lines such as the bisector and the orthogonal regression can be constructed.

-In order to understand how to perform and interpret the regression results, please [read the paper](http://labs.adsabs.harvard.edu/adsabs/abs/1996ApJ...470..706A/).

 The **WLS** (weighted least squares) method handles the case where only Y has measurement errors and X is treated as error-free.
-It accounts for intrinsic scatter in the data and also follows [Akritas & Bershady 1996, §2.3](http://labs.adsabs.harvard.edu/adsabs/abs/1996ApJ...470..706A/).
+It accounts for intrinsic scatter in the data and follows Akritas & Bershady 1996, §2.3.

 ## Installation

-Using `pip`:

     pip install bces